NATO chief says allies must prepare for the worst in Ukraine

 “You can discuss whether the likelihood for an incursion is 20% or 80%, it doesn’t matter.
 We need to be prepared for the worst,” Stoltenberg told reporters in Riga, Latvia, after chairing talks among NATO foreign ministers focused on the threat posed by Russia.

 “There is no certainty, no clarity about exactly what are the Russian intentions, and they may actually evolve and change,” the NATO chief continued.
-Referring to Russia’s 2014 seizure of Ukraine’s Crimean Peninsula, Stoltenberg added: “They’ve done it before.”
+Referring to Russia’s seizure in 2014 of Ukraine’s Crimean Peninsula, Stoltenberg added: “They’ve done it before.”

+Asked about the decision to activate NATO’s crisis response planning system, which helps analyze potential crises and prepare a response to them, he said: “Allies agree that we need to have the plans in place to be sure that we are always able to protect all allies against any potential threat.”

 The United States has shared intelligence with European allies warning of a possible invasion.
 European diplomats acknowledge the Russian troop movements, but some countries have played down the threat of any imminent invasion ordered by Moscow.